Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/tensors/concatenating-tensors/concatenating-tensors-content.md

 # torch.cat([A, B], dim=2)  # Only dims 0 and 1 exist!
 ```

+A 2D tensor only has dimensions 0 and 1 (rows and columns).
+Asking for `dim=2` is like asking for a direction that doesn't exist!

 ### ❌ Gotcha 3: Forgetting List Brackets

+A syntax error that catches many beginners:

 ```python
 A = torch.randn(2, 3)